Progress often brings with it the dregs of society, and within a month of its grand opening,

 walk-up Taco Bell on Tulare Avenue.
 Even Taco Bell was still a fledgling operation, owned

 by founder Glenn Bell and a few family members.
 Glenn had just split his original 40 shares

-Mehans wanted to bring a major discount gas station to their center.
+Mr. Mehan wanted to bring a major discount gas station to his center.
 After months of

 massive trademark flag pole and huge American Flag.

 In April of 1974, Charlie Strouse, a minority partner in the shopping center decided to

 dissolve the partnership on terms that could mean financial ruin for the venture.
 Strouse

 sued, but eventually settled for a fraction of his initial demands.

 survive selling half the center to an investor by the name of Karsins, to pay Strouse